elifesciences-publications/slcu-teamHJ-Costanza/pycostanza/README.rst

-An example project where the methods used are described in the paper is "Quantitative analysis of auxin sensing in leaf primordia argues against proposed role in regulating leaf dorsoventrality" (2018) Bhatia, Aahl, Jönsson, Heisler, and the scripts for producing the results are given at https://gitlab.com/slcu/teamhj/publications/bhatia_et_al_2019
+An example project where the methods used are described in the paper is "Quantitative analysis of auxin sensing in leaf primordia argues against proposed role in regulating leaf dorsoventrality" (2018) Bhatia, Åhl, Jönsson, Heisler, and the scripts for producing the results are given at https://gitlab.com/slcu/teamhj/publications/bhatia_et_al_2019

 Credits